dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 int vfs_umount(char *device, char *target);
 ```

-In this case we need to find the item in the list that contains the required file system, and if found remove it from the list/tree.
-In our case since we are using an array we need to clear all the fields in the array at the position containing our fs.
+In this case we just need to find the item in the list that contains the required file system, and if found remove it from the list/tree by calling the `remove_mountpoint` function, making sure to free all resources if possible, or return an error.

-One thing that we should keep in mind is that using an array, once we umount a file system we are just marking that position as available again, so this means that it can be in the middle of the array, and there can be mounted file system after, so we need to keep in mind this while searching for the next free mouuntpoint.

 #### A Short Diversion: The Initialization